bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-11-08-newsletter.md

 - [Bitcoin Core 26.0rc2][] is a release candidate for the next major version of the predominant full node implementation.
-There's a brief overview to [suggested testing topics][26.0 testing] and a scheduled meeting of the [Bitcoin Core PR Review Club][] dedicated to testing on 15 November 2023.
+There's a brief overview to [suggested testing topics][26.0 testing] and a scheduled meeting of the [Bitcoin Core PR Review Club][] dedicated to testing on 15 November 2023. {% assign timestamp="26:14" %}

-- [Core Lightning 23.11rc1][] is a release candidate for the next major version of this LN node implementation.
+- [Core Lightning 23.11rc1][] is a release candidate for the next major version of this LN node implementation. {% assign timestamp="29:26" %}

-- [LND 0.17.1-beta.rc1][] is a releases candidate for a maintenance release for this LN node implementation.
+- [LND 0.17.1-beta.rc1][] is a releases candidate for a maintenance release for this LN node implementation. {% assign timestamp="31:28" %}

 ## Notable code and documentation changes